lerouxrgd/recloser/README.md

 assert_matches!(res, Err(Error::Rejected));
 ```

-It is also possible to discard some errors on a per call basis:
+It is also possible to discard some errors on a per call basis.
+This behavior is controlled by the `ErrorPredicate<E>`trait, which is already
+implemented for all `Fn(&E) -> bool`.

 ``` rust
 use matches::assert_matches;